STAY in our Historic District

 SHOP with our Local Businesses

-You’ll find a variety of fantastic and award winning dining options in Springfield, including 1748 Bakehouse, 1 Foxy Lady Café & Catering, Crispy’s Springfield Gallery, Hola Mexican Restaurant, Icecapade Frozen Treats, Uptown Kitchen & Bar, The Cookbook Restaurant, and Wafaa N Mike’s Café .
-For delicious coffee, don’t miss Social Grounds Coffee Company.
-For those on the Ale Trail, don’t miss Springfield breweries Hyperion Brewing Company and Strings Sports Brewery.
-Beer not your style?
-Check out Springfield's newest wine bar, The District.
+You’ll find a variety of fantastic and award winning dining options in Springfield, including 1748 Bakehouse, 1 Foxy Lady Café & Catering, Crispy’s Springfield Gallery, Hola Mexican Restaurant, Junkanoo Shack, Icecapade Frozen Treats, Silkie's Chicken & Champagne Bar, Uptown Kitchen & Bar, The Cookbook Restaurant, and Wafaa N Mike’s Café .
+For those on the Ale Trail, don’t miss Strings Sports Brewery.
+If beer is not your style, you should definitely check out Springfield's newest wine bar, The District, or pick up a Camp Kit from Camp Craft Cocktails.
+Planning to host an event?
+Historic Springfield is home to Brick and Beam, a 2300 square foot venue, which housed The Pearl nightclub in years past and is the perfect spot for your next personal or corporate event.

 Springfield has seen a steady influx of small retail shops popping up over the last few years.
 Simply Ke’say Boutique specializes in the latest fashions for elegant, classy, and sophisticated women.
-Beauty needs can be met by stopping Avela Day Spa, Makeup Craze Beauty, and AMillion Strands.
-If skateboarding is more your speed, head to The Block Skate Supply which boasts the coolest footwear, apparel, and hardgoods from both local and global brands.
+Beauty needs can be met by stopping Makeup Craze Beauty or Kindred Springfield.
+For those who love skateboarding, The Block Skate Supply is a must stop for you with its fully customized skate shop and park.
 If you run into any home and hardware needs, check out family-run, An Olde Tyme Hardware, which has been in the Springfield area for over 70 years!
+Plantaja is Historic Springfield's BRAND NEW one-stop plant shop.
 And for some fun, Sweet Christi's offers fantastic bath and body products in the shapes of some of your favorite sweets.
 Owner Christianna Alexander is only 15 years old, making her the youngest of Springfield's entrepreneurs!

 ENJOY Art, Nature, History, Sports